MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 **Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS-2018 - TFS 2017**

-Learn how to install and uninstall the Search extension for Code, Wiki, and Work item in Azure DevOps Server and TFS.
+Learn how to install and uninstall the Search extension for Code, Wiki, and Work item in Azure DevOps.

-* **Configure Search (Code, Work Item, and Wiki) in Azure DevOps Server or Team Foundation Server (TFS)**
+* **Configure Search (Code, Work Item, and Wiki) in Azure DevOps**
   - [Configure Search](#config-tfs)
   - [Secure Search](#secure-search)
   - [Upgrade Search](#upgrading-search)